While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.

 Symptom #4: Reduced Fuel Economy

-Your engine requires a precise mix of air and fuel for proper combustion, all determined by the engine control unit (ECU).
+Your engine requires a precise blend of air and fuel for proper combustion, all determined by the engine control unit (ECU).
 But, if your car’s PCV valve is stuck open, more air will enter the mix.

 Symptom #5: Black/Blue Exhaust Smoke